quarkslab/pqc_tables/README.md

 * *concatenate KDF* for key exchange mechanisms, see Section 3.3 of [[SFG](#SFG)] or Section 8.2 of [[ETSI](#ETSI)];
 * *cascade KDF* for key exchange mechanisms, see Section 8.3 of [[ETSI](#ETSI)];
 * *concatenate* for signatures.

+### Notes

+We give in notes some additional content, either to justify our results or to give more information and some recommendations, coming from the ANSSI views or from other governments’ positions.
+Indeed, as mentioned in [ANSSI](#ANSSI),

+> Several governments have published similar position papers recommending to prepare the post-quantum transition.
+ANSSI’s views are similar to the BSI’s position on many issues (e.g. necessary migration, hybridation, cryptoagility).

+Even if these tables are focused on the French context, they may be used in other national context too.

 ### Post-quantum cryptography key exchange mechanisms and their usage for (French) certifications